 Academic and General Fees

 Fall and Spring Semesters:

 By the end of the drop/add period 100%

 During the second week of regular classes 90%

-During the third week of regular classes 60%
+During the third week of regular classes

 During the fourth week of regular classes 40%

 During the fifth week of regular classes 25%

 After the fifth week of regular classes and hereafter 0%

 Summer session:

 By the end of the drop/add period 100%

 Prior to the third class meeting 50%

 Prior to the fourth class meeting 25%

 After the fourth class meeting 0%

 If you drop classes during refund periods and you are enrolled at least half-time (3 credit hours), you will be eligible to receive funds from the calculated refund.
+Hours taken in the intersession must count towards a student's enrollment status for the combined term and costs for the intersession must be appropriately included in the cost of attendance.